-- Suspend an O-shaped piece of cereal from a tabletop, using scotch tape and a piece of thread (see Figure 2).
+- Direct studetns to suspend an O-shaped piece of cereal from a tabletop, using tape and a piece of thread (see Figure 2).

-- Next, take a comb (or balloon) and quickly rub it through your hair or on a piece of wool cloth.
+- Next, quickly rub a comb (or balloon) through your hair or on a piece of wool cloth.
 Note: For this entire activity, a blown-up and tied-off balloon may substitute for a rubber comb.

 - Hold the comb near the cereal.
-The cereal should swing toward the comb (see Figure 1).
+Expect the cereal to swing toward the comb (see Figure 1).
 Hold the comb still until the cereal touches the comb.
-Next, observe the cereal quickly move away from the comb
+Continue to watch and observe the cereal quickly move away from the comb

-Ask students why the cereal was attracted to the comb, but then moved away once the cereal touched the comb?
-(Answer: The rubber comb attracted the loosely-bound electrons that were on the student's hair or the piece of wool.
+- Ask students: Why was the cereal attracted to the comb?
+And then why did it move away once it touched the comb?
+(Answer: The rubber comb attracted the loosely bound electrons that were on your hair or wool.
 Once the comb attracted the electrons, it gained a negative charge.
 The cereal initially has a neutral charge; therefore, it is attracted to the comb because of its different charge distribution.
 However, when the cereal touches the comb, it gains some of the comb's negative charge, and the cereal's charge distribution becomes the same as that of the comb.
 Next, the two objects repel each other since they are now "like objects," and as a result, the cereal moves away.)

-- Spread some Styrofoam pellets on the table.
+- Direct each group to spread some Styrofoam pellets on a table.